theoldcounty/theoldcounty/sites/all/modules/contributed/campaignmonitor/README.txt

 you wish all lists to be available on the site, or if you want to just select certain lists to display on the site.

-It is encouraged for you to spend some time setting up your campaign monitor account before diving in with this module.
+It is encouraged for you to spend some time setting up your Campaign Monitor account before diving in with this module.

 NOTE: There is a setting for each list in Campaign Monitor where if you un-subscribe from one list, you are un-subscribed from all lists.
 The default for this is to un-subscribe from all.
 This makes it so if in the 'My Newsletters' area, a user un-subscribes from one list, they will be un-subscribed from all.
-I recommend turning off this feature in the Campaign Monitor admin.
+I recommend turning off this feature in the Campaign Monitor administration.

 ------------
 Future plans